 - 4.2.2.1.
 CBOD and TSS.
-The CBOD and TSS effluent limitations, including the 85 percent removal requirements, are based on the secondary treatment standards and Basin Plan Table 4-2 - 4.2.2.2. pH.
-The pH effluent limitations are based on the secondary treatment standards and Basin Plan Table 4-2.
+The CBOD and TSS effluent limitations, including the 85 percent removal requirements, are based on the secondary treatment standards and Basin Plan Table 4-2. - 4.2.2.2. pH.
+The pH effluent limitations are based on the secondary treatment standards and Basin Plan Table 4-2. - 4.2.2.3.
+Total Residual Chlorine.
+Basin Plan Table 4-2 requires a technology-based total residual chlorine effluent limitation of 0.0 mg/L. This technology-based effluent limitation will be replaced by a water quality-based effluent limitation (see Fact Sheet § 4.3.4.4) on the first day of the month following U.S. EPA approval of the chlorine water quality objectives set forth in Regional Water Board Resolution R2-2020-0031.